 The instructor led us through mostly standing and balancing poses.
-On the plus side, we were in a secluded spot with birds chirping and a light breeze.
+We were in a secluded spot with birds chirping and a light breeze.
 But trying to pull off some yoga poses in sneakers threw me off balance; my triangle pose felt more like a wobbly trapezoid.
-Have you ever tried balancing poses without the benefit of a wall?
 The ground was uneven, and birds interrupted the silence as we closed our eyes and did more stretching and a little meditation.
 But the setting was peaceful, the tree branches rustled overhead, and I could feel myself relaxing.
 I enjoyed the change of scenery and the chance to practice yoga in the open air.

 To close the class, we talked about “balancing against the challenges of the natural world,” and I realized that was a refreshing change — both from the annoyances of a yoga studio (too many people too close together) and from the man-made hassles of daily life (too many digital distractions).
 Escaping those familiar routines was the point, and trying to keep my balance with the ground at an angle was a reminder that those little challenges never really go away.